 In 2005 Community Care, St. Catharines & Thorold and Housing Help merged as one.
 The vital purpose of Housing Help is to provide information and service which focuses on enabling individuals or families who are homeless, or at risk of becoming homeless, to obtain and maintain permanent housing which is available, (or potentially available), in the St. Catharines and Thorold community.

-In 2012, 11, 248 people came through the doors of Housing Help, without appointments and 13,367 phone calls were received.
+In 2013, 13,732 phone calls were received by Housing Help seeking assistance.
 Assitance ranged from housing issues to landlord/tenant concerns to the navigation of vital systems amongst other struggles and issues listed below...

 Housing Help assists with affordable housing, rental applications and documents, landlord disputes, emergency shelter, Regional trusteeships (including youth, 16-24), money management, utility assistance, Niagara for Access and Identification (NAID), access to the weekly Health Bus and referrals to other local applicable agencies/services.

 The staff collectively, and with other agencies, strives to stabilize each case, in hopes of preventing evictions, preventing homelessness, preventing incarcerations, preventing misuse of costly community resources such as walk in clinics or community shelters, and preventing overuse of OW/ODSP program benefits such as Community Start Up monies and repetitive replacement client drug and dental cards.

 Housing Help navigates the system to ensure each person is connected to the appropriate secondary or tertiary resource (mental health, substance use, acquired brain injury, developmental services).